Onkarsus13/D2Styler/README.md

 This is an offical implimentation of D2Styler

+Accepted at:

+International Conference on Pattern Recognition ICPR 24'

 Model will be release on HuggingFace 🤗 you can download and do inference or finetuning.

 Installation